 Elisa was born and raised in Taiwan and holds an Honours B.A. in International Development Studies from the University of Toronto Scarborough, with an additional major in Economics and a minor in Media Studies.
 Outside of work she enjoys outdoor activities, ultimate Frisbee, and making comics about everyday life.

-Marilyn Bastedo joined OCIC in July 2019 and is responsible for supporting the logistics and administration of OCIC programs.
-She brings her passion for women’s empowerment, connecting with communities, knowledge sharing and transparency to her work.
+Marilyn Bastedo joined OCIC in July 2019 and is responsible for supporting OCIC logistics and administration.
+She brings her passion for women’s empowerment, connecting with communities and knowledge sharing to her work.